 Having a late period but negative pregnancy test is frustrating.
 Whether you want to be pregnant or not, the confusion behind a negative test when your period still hasn’t started can cause stress and worry.
-Because I work at a pregnancy center, I hear this quite often:
+You may be thinking:

 “Well if I’m not pregnant, then why haven’t I had my period?!”

 There are several reasons you can miss a period and have a negative pregnancy test:

 If you take a pregnancy test too early, you may get a “false negative.”
 Your body needs time for the pregnancy hormone (hCG) to rise to a high enough level to be detected by a pregnancy test.
 This is why we recommend waiting at least 28 days after your last period.
 Here at Clarity, we can provide you with free, lab-quality pregnancy testing.